adessoSE/anki-drive-java/README.md

 ### On MacOS

+Prerequisites for macOS:
+- Node.js v6.14.2 or later.
+- macOS 10.7 or later

 If you get a "node-pre-gyp build fail error" when running npm install run:
 ```
 rm -rf node_modules/